By Brendan Pierson, Nathan Layne and Karen Freifeld

 Cohen's father, Maurice Cohen, who showed little emotion during the hearing, later told reporters: "My heart is ripped."

 Cohen pleaded guilty in August to charges including tax evasion, bank fraud and campaign finance violations in a case brought by federal prosecutors in New York.
 Cohen was sentenced on a separate charge of lying to Congress brought by Special Counsel Robert Mueller, who is investigating Russia's role in the 2016 election and possible coordination between Trump's campaign and Moscow.
 Cohen pleaded guilty to that charge last month.

-"It was my own weakness and a blind loyalty to this man that led me to choose a path of darkness over light," Cohen told the judge during the sentencing hearing, referring to Trump.
+"It was my own weakness and a blind loyalty to this man that led me to choose a path of darkness over light," Cohen told the judge during the sentencing hearing.

-"I felt it was my duty to cover up his own dirty deeds," Cohen added.
+"I felt it was my duty to cover up his own dirty deeds," Cohen said, referring to Trump.

 The Mueller investigation represents a threat to Trump's presidency.
-Mueller, who also is examining whether the president has unlawfully sought to obstruct the probe, has secured guilty pleas from several former Trump aides including his former campaign chairman and national security adviser, and has brought charges against some Russian nationals and entities.
+Mueller, who also is examining whether the president has unlawfully sought to obstruct the probe, has secured guilty pleas from several former Trump aides including his former campaign chairman and national security adviser, as well as a series of Russia individuals and entities.